lkarasinski/dotfiles/README.md

+> [!WARNING]
+> Unmaintained repository.
+Since I switched to NixOS, i no longer update my dotfiles in this repository.

 # Dotfiles
 I manage my dotfiles using [stow](https://www.gnu.org/software/stow/).
 > Note: This repo is not perfect, it probably won't "just work", you might have to debug certain things yourself (e.g. install dependencies).